 - a.
-Policy Aims: The aims of this policy are as follows: - to ensure that the best possible staff are recruited on the basis of their merits, abilities and suitability for the position; - to ensure that all job applicants are considered equally and consistently; - to ensure that the School meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all necessary pre-employment checks. - to ensure compliance with all relevant legislation, recommendations and guidance including: - the statutory guidance published by the Department for Education (DfE), - Safeguarding children and safer recruitment in education (Guidance), - Keeping Children Safe in Education (KCSIE) September 2022 - Disqualification under the Childcare Act 2006, published February 2018, (DCA), - What to do if you are worried a child is being abused (March 2015), - Working together to safeguard children (September 2018) - Prevent Duty Guidance for England and Wales (July 2015) - The Use of Social Media for Online Radicalisation (July 2015) - criteria set by the London Safeguarding Children's Board as adopted by the Bi-borough Safeguarding Board for the boroughs of Kensington & Chelsea and Westminster - and any guidance or code of practice published by the Disclosure and Barring Service (DBS) - b.
-Scope, Availability and Monitoring of the Policy: This policy applies to: - the whole School including all activities provided by the School, including those outside normal school hours; - all staff (teaching and support staff), pupils on placement, the proprietor and volunteers working in the School.
+Policy Aims: The aims of this policy are as follows: - to ensure that the best possible staff are recruited on the basis of their merits, abilities and suitability for the position; - to ensure that all job applicants are considered equally and consistently; - to ensure that the School meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all necessary pre-employment checks. - to ensure compliance with all relevant legislation, recommendations and guidance including:

-Safer Recruitment July 2022
+• the statutory guidance published by the Department for Education (DfE), (November 2021)

+-Safeguarding Children and S

+Safeguarding Children and Safer Recruitment in Education (Guidance) (April 2012) Keeping Children Safe in Education (KCSIE) (September 2023) Disqualification under the Childcare Act 2006 (DCA) (August 2018) What to do if you are worried a child is being abused (March 2015) Working together to safeguard children (July 2022) Prevent Duty Guidance for England and Wales (April 2021) The Use of Social Media for Online Radicalisation (July 2015)

+- criteria set by the London Safeguarding Children's Board as adopted by the Bi-borough Safeguarding Board for the boroughs of Kensington & Chelsea and Westminster - and any guidance or code of practice published by the Disclosure and Barring Service (DBS) - b.
+Scope, Availability and Monitoring of the Policy: This policy applies to: - the whole School including all activities provided by the School, including those outside normal school hours;

+• all staff (teaching and support staff), pupils on placement, the proprietor and volunteers working in the School.